To hell with good intentions?

 Ivan Illich (1926-2002) was a philosopher and educator, best known for his thinking around ‘deschooling’ and ‘conviviality’ and he was passionate about lifelong learning.
 In 1968 he delivered a challenging address to an assembly of American volunteers preparing to go to Mexico.
 Entitled ‘To Hell with Good Intentions’ his address cut to the heart of the dangers of paternalism inherent in ‘overseas voluntary service activity’.
 He said some tough things and ultimately entreated the young people to NOT go and volunteer in the ‘developing country’ of Mexico.

 If you insist on working with the poor, if this is your vocation, then at least work among the poor who can tell you to go to hell.
 Freely, consciously and humbly give up the legal right you have to impose your benevolence on Mexico.
 I am here to entreat you to use your money, your status and your education to travel in Latin America.
 Come to look, come to climb our mountains, to enjoy our flowers.
 Come to study.
 But do not come to help.

 Phew!
 Pretty harsh, isn’t it?
-Why would someone tell you not to help the poor, help the needy?
-Why would someone discourage you from the noble act of volunteering that your family and friends salute you for?
-What could possibly be wrong with going to Uganda to help build a school for low-income African children and posting on social media about how the brokenness and suffering you witnessed transformed your world view?
+Why would someone tell you not to follow the drive inside you to help the poor?
+Why would someone discourage you from the volunteering that your family and friends salute you for?
+What could be wrong with helping to build a school for poor children in another country and sharing about how the brokenness and suffering you witnessed transformed your world view?

 …entitlement?
-The idea that as individuals we should be able to do what we want to, and what we feel is right?
+The idea that as individuals we should be able to do what we feel is right?

 …the perfect recipe?
-Adventure, personal challenge and helping the poor and the suffering all rolled into one exciting package?
+The idea of personal challenge, travel and helping the poor all rolled into one?